mayank8888/lc1-challenge-app/README.md

 ~~`cd client && bower install`~~

 >npm install will now call postinstall script which will run bower install

+start with `grunt` or `node server/web.js`

 ## Run

-`node sever/web.js`
+start with `grunt` or `node server/web.js`

 ## Heroku
 add buildpack for node and grunt